 With the nocase modifier the string foobar will match Foobar, FOOBAR, and fOoBaR.
-This modifier can be used in conjunction with any other modifier.
+This modifier can be used in conjunction with any modifier, except base64 and base64wide.

 Wide-character strings

 The wide modifier can be used to search for strings encoded with two bytes per character, something typical in many executable binaries.